-Need-based (Include non-need- based aid use to meet need.)
-Non-need-based (Exclude non-need- based aid use to meet need.)

-Scholarships/Grants - -

-Federal 19,559,191 N/A

-State 318,044 N/A

-Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below) 4,475,835 3,175,164

-Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 6,626,512 4,700,859

-Total Scholarships/Grants 30,979,582 7,876,023

-Self-Help

-Student loans from all sources (excluding parent loans) 55,777,995 16,008,356

-Federal Work-Study 1,811,069

-State and other work-study/ employment 11,687,031 3,595,494

-Total Self-Help

-Parent Loans 16,486,180

-Tuition Waivers 5,251,000 12,222,000

-Athletic Awards
+Need-based (Include non-need-based aid use to meet need.)
+Non-need-based (Exclude non-need-based aid use to meet need.) \$ \$ Scholarships/Grants Federal 22,157,174 State (i.e., all states, not only the state in which your institution is located) 469,876 Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below) 5,495,205 4,681,100 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 6,517,075 5,551,583 Total Scholarships/Grants 34,639,330 10,232,683 Self-Help Student loans from all sources (excluding parent loans) 45,776,343 13,181,094 Federal Work-Study 2,272,938 State and other (e.g., institutional) work- study/employment (Note: Excludes Federal Work-Study captured above.)
+8,465,554 6,756,353 Total Self-Help 56,514,835 19,937,447 Parent Loans 14,392,090 4,130,549 Tuition Waivers Note: Reporting is optional.
+Report tuition waivers in this row if you choose to report them.
+Do not report tuition waivers elsewhere.
+5,970,078 10,098,215 Athletic Awards

 H2.
-Number of Enrolled Students Receiving Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and received financial aid.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2002 cohort) 5,727 23,325 4,207 b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) 3,074 18,952 c) Number of students in line b who were determined to have financial need 2,058 10,865 d) Number of students in line c who received any financial aid 2,058 10,865 e) Number of students in line d who received any need-based gift aid f) Number of students in line d who received any need-based self-help aid g) Number of students in line d who received any non-need-based gift aid h) Number of students in line d whose need was fully met ( exclude PLUS loans , unsubsidized loans , and private alternative loans ) i) On average, the percentage of need that was met of students who received any need-based aid.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) % % % j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 8,040 9,502 \$ k) Average need-based gift award of those in line e \$ \$ \$ 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$ \$ \$ m) Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who received a need-based loan \$ \$ \$
+aiso de counted as fun-time undergraduates.
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2003 cohort) b) Number of students in line a who applied for need-based financial aid 3,823 19,264 c) Number of students in line b who were determined to have financial need 2,055 11,166 d) Number of students in line c who were awarded any financial aid 2,055 11,166 e) Number of students in line d who were awarded any need-based scholarship or grant aid f) Number of students in line \mathbf{d} who were awarded any need-based self-help aid g) Number of students in line d who were awarded any non-need-based scholarship or grant aid h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 100% 100% 100% j) The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$8,878 \$9,993 \$ k) Average need-based scholarship or grant award of those in line e \$ \$ \$ 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ \$ \$ m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need- based loan \$ \$ \$